-If a car shampoo is not alkaline or acidic then it is described as pH neutral and whether or not you want to opt for an acid, alkaline or neutral formula will depend on how dirty the car is.
+If a car shampoo is not alkaline or acidic then it is described as pH neutral and whether or not you want to opt for acid, alkaline, or neutral formula will depend on how dirty the car is.
 Acid and alkaline formulas are better for tougher cleaning jobs as they are slightly stronger and cut through thick dirt with much less scrubbing.
-However, as they are abrasive, they can also cause damage to the paint, so if the car is only in need of a light wash, best to stick with a pH neutral car shampoo.
+However, as they are abrasive, they can also cause damage to the paint, so if the car is only in need of a light wash, best to stick with pH-neutral car shampoo.

 One of the most common mistakes people make when cleaning their car is going straight in with the car shampoo instead of completing a pre-wash.
 Using a snow foam gun, apply a coat of snow foam to the car and leave it to dwell, which will help lift off heavy dirt without the need for scrubbing that can lead to scratches.